FMagnani/Stroboscopic_Map_Example/README.md

 ![equation1](<https://latex.codecogs.com/gif.latex?\dot{\theta}=\omega>)

 Some further transformations are useful.
 Noting that for ![equation1](<https://latex.codecogs.com/gif.latex?\epsilon=0>) the system is Hamiltonian, we exploit the coordinate change ![equation1](<https://latex.codecogs.com/gif.latex?x\mapsto&space;log(x)>), ![equation1](<https://latex.codecogs.com/gif.latex?y\mapsto&space;log(y)>) and we then build two different integrators.
-For the first we rescale all the coordinates as
+For the first we rescale the spatial coordinates as
 ![equation1](<https://latex.codecogs.com/gif.latex?(x,y)\mapsto&space;\frac{(x,y)}{2\pi}>)
 in order to have as a final form for the system: